Concept

 Create a certificate profile with SCEP selected as the enrollment method and fill in the SCEP-specific configuration.Here’s some guidance on each SCEP-specific configuration field:

-- Challenge Password: A shared secret that SCEP clients must include in their certificate signing request (CSR) to authenticate with Infisical’s SCEP server.
+- Challenge Password (static only): A shared secret that SCEP clients must include in their certificate signing request (CSR) to authenticate with Infisical’s SCEP server.
 Must be at least 8 characters.

 - Include CA Cert in Response: When enabled, the CA certificate chain is included alongside the RA certificate in the GetCACert response.
 Most SCEP clients expect this to be enabled (default: enabled).